Development

 In order to ensure this is the case, submitted patches will need to certify their work by accepting the project's Developer Certificate of Origin (DCO).
 This is done by either adding Signed-off-by to the patch, either manually or using git's -s flag, or by stating compliance in the patch submission.

-This is not the same as a CLA, no copyright assignment is done, and the contributor keeps each and every right over their contribution.
+DCOs do no copyright assignment, and the contributor keeps each and every right over their contribution.
 Individual contributor copyright is one of the core pillars of free software.
-This process only ensures that legal code is submitted, and gives a bit of legal shielding for the project if that is not the case.
+This process only gives a bit of legal shielding for the project if that is not the case.

 Development contact